inait-external/inait-forecast-docs/README.md

 - API-first integrations, interactive notebooks, and transparent model selection
 - Secure, compliant, and built for scale

-Start with our time series forecasting platform, or browse reusable patterns for your next AI-powered workflow.

 ---

 ## 🔮 Inait Forecasting (Azure Marketplace)